 But getting away just isn’t in the budget.

 That’s where the infamous staycation comes in.

-We’re slowly saving for a real holiday away, but in the meantime we’re becoming experts in the staycation and the oblication (the holiday you take to your in-laws or other obligatory getaway).
+We’re slowly saving for a real holiday away, but in the meantime, we’re becoming experts in the staycation and the obligation (the holiday you take to your in-laws or other obligatory getaways).

 To have a successful staycation, you need to look at it as if it were a holiday away.
 Plan your staycation, set a budget and throw your regular routine to the wind.